jha-captech/Go-Microservice-Template/README.md

 - All of our application config is located in a single `internal/config` package, which gives us context to the full set of environment variables and configuration needed to run the service.

 ### Scaleability

+For these templates, scaleability refers to the ability to scale the architecture up or down depending on the needs of the project.
+We've worked to provide sane starting templates, that will conform to the vast majority of projects we'll be developing.

+This architecture could also be scaled to extreme levels, such as slimming down to a completely flat architecture (everything in package main), or pushing for higher degrees of structure and package hierarchy.

+The provided architecture strikes a balance between those two extremes, by providing enough structure and guardrails to push developers towards the pit of success, without being so opinionated that you become painted into a corner or are stuck writing endless amounts of boilerplate code.

+It's important to realize that architecture is about solving organizational challenges more than technical ones, and while we believe these templates will provide a starting point for most projects, you may need modifications depending on your project's circumstances.
+If ever in doubt, reach out to the maintainers of this repo, or members of the Go COP and have the discussion.

 ## Architecture